Raspberry Pi 5: Release date, information and specifications

 This is probably due in part to the supply chain issues (high demand but delays due to COVID and other reasons) and other reasons.

-Update: In December 2022, Eben Upton said we shouldn’t expect a Raspberry Pi 5 next year (2023), as it will be a transition year, to get back to normal related to the supply chain issues with the existing models.
+Update: In December 2022, Eben Upton said we shouldn’t expect a Raspberry Pi 5 in 2023, as it will be a transition year, to get back to normal related to the supply chain issues with the existing models.

 Don’t expect a Pi 5 next year… 2023 is a recovery year